|

 storytelling and has won the Caldecott Medal three times--for

-Tuesday, The Three Pigs, and Flotsam--the second person in history
+Tuesday, The Three Pigs, and Flotsam--only the second person to

 Free Fall, Sector 7, and Mr. Wuffles.
 He lives near Philadelphia